Что делать, если в процессе выполнения скрапинга ваш IP заблокировали?

 Proxy servers from StableProxy give you full control, flexibility, and anonymity online.

-1. Contact support to get unblocked.
-Of course, if you were scraping and it is forbidden by the site or hosting rules, your chances of being unblocked are slim.
-On the other hand, if you did nothing wrong and your IP is still blocked, there could be other explanations.
-For example, your Internet provider bought an IP pool, some of which were already blacklisted, and one of these IPs was assigned to you.
-In such a case, after checking the situation, there is a good chance that your IP will be unblocked.
+1. Contact support to unban you.
+Of course, if you were scraping and it is prohibited by the site or hosting rules, the chances of being unbanned are low.
+On the other hand, if you did nothing wrong but your IP is still blocked, there may be other reasons.
+For example, your Internet provider purchased an IP pool, some of which were already blacklisted, and one of these IPs was assigned to you.
+After checking this situation, there is a good chance your IP will be unbanned.

-2. Restart your router.
-This works if you're given a new static IP through dynamic IP rotation among active users — a common practice among modern providers.
-However, if you are assigned a "gray" technical IP within your internal network but use a static white IP for Internet access, which is the one that got banned, then restarting the router will not help.
+2. Reboot your router.
+This works if your dynamic IP rotation provides a new clean IP upon reboot — a common practice among modern providers.
+However, if you are assigned a “grey” technical IP in your internal network but use a separate static public IP for Internet access, which got banned, then rebooting the router will not help.

 3. Use VPN networks.
-Depending on your VPN provider, the number of IP addresses available to you can range from a few to hundreds of thousands.
-The larger the available pool, the higher the cost for such a VPN service.
-And if you frequently perform large tasks, over time you will exhaust the available IPs, which will periodically get banned.
+Depending on your VPN provider, the number of IP addresses you can use may range from a few to hundreds of thousands.
+The larger the available pool, the higher the typical cost.
+If you frequently perform large-scale tasks, over time you will exhaust available IPs, which will then be banned in turn.

-4. Make each new scraping request from a new IP.
-By setting up automatic rotation, you can avoid being banned altogether.
-The downside is that you need a large pool of IP addresses and the ability to set up their auto-rotation.
+4. Make each new request during scraping from a new IP.
+Configuring such automatic rotation, you may never get banned.
+The drawback is that you need a large pool of IP addresses and the ability to set up auto-rotation.

 5. Use anti-detect browsers.
-Like headless browsers, they have specialized libraries for proper interaction with websites during scraping.
-This allows them to emulate real user behavior: loading pages, moving the cursor, filling out web forms, waiting for a certain time, and generally leaving accurate digital fingerprints.
+They, like headless browsers, are equipped with special libraries for correct interaction with websites during scraping.
+This allows them to emulate real user behavior: page loading, cursor movement, form filling, waiting times, and generally leaving proper digital fingerprints.

 6. Use proxy servers.
-Good proxy providers often offer features such as IP rotation, large pools of accessible IPs, precise targeting, and easy integration with professional software.
+Good proxy providers offer many great tools, such as IP auto-rotation, large pools of available IPs, precise targeting, and easy integration with professional software.
 There are mobile and residential proxies.
 Mobile proxies are better.

 Conclusion

-Getting blacklisted (banned) by IP is not the end of the world.
-A relatively tech-savvy user can bypass the ban in several ways.
-If you are a private user with a relatively small number of requests during scraping, all the options listed above will work for you.
-If you are a business user, focus on the most suitable options such as anti-detect browsers and proxy servers.
+Getting on the blacklist (ban) by IP is not the end of the world.
+A more or less tech-savvy user can bypass the block in several ways.
+If you are a private user with a relatively small number of requests during scraping, all methods listed above will suit you.
+If you are a business user, focus on the optimal options for you, such as anti-detect browsers and proxy servers.

 Frequently Asked Questions